open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Span Context

-Span Context is an immutable object on every span that contains the following:
+Span context is an immutable object on every span that contains the following:

 - The Trace ID representing the trace that the span is a part of
-- The Span's Span ID
+- The span's Span ID
 - Trace Flags, a binary encoding containing information about the trace
 - Trace State, a list of key-value pairs that can carry vendor-specific trace information

-Span Context is the part of a span that is serialized and propagated alongside [Distributed Context](#context-propagation) and [Baggage](/docs/concepts/signals/baggage).
+Span context is the part of a span that is serialized and propagated alongside [Distributed Context](#context-propagation) and [Baggage](/docs/concepts/signals/baggage).